NFOK14031U Thematic Course in Food Innovation and Health

 - Exercise with reflection over business models and open innovation processes.

-In the project phase students work independently in teams with a challenge from enterprises or organisations.
-The problem is analysed in a scientific way and the subject is discussed using competences acquired through the teaching period and preceding course work in the education.
+In the project phase students work independently in teams with a challenge from companies or organisations.
+The problem is analysed and solved in a scientific manner, and the subject is discussed using competences acquired through the teaching period and preceding course work in the education programme.
 The approach trains students to apply their theoretical background to create new food products using their scientific approach to gastronomy, food chemistry, consumer experience and behaviour.

 It is the aim to establish an open innovation with a